LED street lighting

 - 2018-19 Parishes – Bitton, Mangotsfield, Westerleigh

-Please note lights replaced from the Kings Chase ward onwards will be subject to all night lighting.
+Please note lights replaced from the Woodstock ward onwards will be subject to all night lighting.

 Before starting an area we will notify councillors and where appropriate parish councils.